STALFivlabs/ASR/README.md

 **Demonstration**

-Here's a simple demonstration of the code at run time in .gif format.
+Here's a simple demonstration of the code at run time.

 > ![](asrdemo.mp4)